dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 Use the factory pattern to create an instance outside of the parent scope.
 In this situation, the app would generally have a `Create` method that calls the final type's constructor directly.
 If the final type has other dependencies, the factory can:

 * Receive an <xref:System.IServiceProvider> in its constructor.
-* Use <xref:Microsoft.Extensions.DependencyInjection.ActivatorUtilities.CreateInstance%2A?displayProperty=nameWithType> to instantiate the instance outside the container, while using the container for its dependencies.
+* Use <xref:Microsoft.Extensions.DependencyInjection.ActivatorUtilities.CreateInstance%2A?displayProperty=nameWithType> to instantiate the instance outside of the container, while using the container for its dependencies.

-#### Shared Instance, limited lifetime
+#### Shared instance, limited lifetime

 **Scenario**

-The app requires a shared <xref:System.IDisposable> instance across multiple services, but the <xref:System.IDisposable> should have a limited lifetime.
+The app requires a shared <xref:System.IDisposable> instance across multiple services, but the <xref:System.IDisposable> instance should have a limited lifetime.

 **Solution**

-Register the instance with a Scoped lifetime.
-Use <xref:Microsoft.Extensions.DependencyInjection.IServiceScopeFactory.CreateScope%2A?displayProperty=nameWithType> to start and create a new <xref:Microsoft.Extensions.DependencyInjection.IServiceScope>.
+Register the instance with a scoped lifetime.
+Use <xref:Microsoft.Extensions.DependencyInjection.IServiceScopeFactory.CreateScope%2A?displayProperty=nameWithType> to create a new <xref:Microsoft.Extensions.DependencyInjection.IServiceScope>.
 Use the scope's <xref:System.IServiceProvider> to get required services.
-Dispose the scope when the lifetime should end.
+Dispose the scope when it's no longer needed.

 #### General IDisposable guidelines

-* Don't register <xref:System.IDisposable> instances with a Transient scope.
+* Don't register <xref:System.IDisposable> instances with a transient lifetime.
 Use the factory pattern instead.
-* Don't resolve Transient or Scoped <xref:System.IDisposable> instances in the root scope.
-The only general exception is when the app creates/recreates and disposes the <xref:System.IServiceProvider>, which isn't an ideal pattern.
+* Don't resolve <xref:System.IDisposable> instances with a transient or scoped lifetime in the root scope.
+The only exception to this is if the app creates/recreates and disposes <xref:System.IServiceProvider>, but this isn't an ideal pattern.
 * Receiving an <xref:System.IDisposable> dependency via DI doesn't require that the receiver implement <xref:System.IDisposable> itself.
 The receiver of the <xref:System.IDisposable> dependency shouldn't call <xref:System.IDisposable.Dispose%2A> on that dependency.
-* Scopes should be used to control lifetimes of services.
+* Use scopes to control the lifetimes of services.
 Scopes aren't hierarchical, and there's no special connection among scopes.

 ## Default service container replacement

 The built-in service container is designed to serve the needs of the framework and most consumer apps.
-We recommend using the built-in container unless you need a specific feature that the built-in container doesn't support, such as:
+We recommend using the built-in container unless you need a specific feature that it doesn't support, such as:

 * Property injection
 * Injection based on name